-Myriophyllum Working Group
+Myriophyllum Working Group (Active)

 This working group originated from the "Aquatic Macrophyte Risk Assessment for Pesticides” (AMRAP) workshop held at the 2008 SETAC Europe meetings in Wageningen, Netherlands.
 This group’s primary focus is to provide guidance on the development of a toxicity test using a non-Lemna (non-monocotyledonous) -based aquatic macrophyte species.
 Concern exists over the sensitivity of Lemna species for some pesticides or other contaminants that may specifically target dicotyledonous plant processes.